pyepics/pyepics/doc/ca.rst

 .. function::  context_create()
 .. function::  create_context()

    This will create a new context, using the value of :data:`PREEMPTIVE_CALLBACK` to set the context type.
+Note that CA library function has the irritating name of *context_create*.
+Both that and *create_context* (which is more consistent with the Verb_Object of the rest of the CA library) are allowed.

 .. function::  context_destroy()
 .. function::  destroy_context()